C20H12/card-game-python/README.md

   - You must win the new game after you do this.
 (Doing this won't make you lose)
 - Play a card to the *Canvas*, **then**, play to the palette
   - If you cannot play to the canvas due to the reason above, you can only play to the palette
-- Do nothing and lose this turn.
+- Do nothing for this turn.
 Pretty much useless in this version other than skipping a turn.
 A Turn is finished when every player has gone once.

 ### End of a Turn: